Artivist Series - Kathryn Pharr

 00:02:16 Let's begin, Kathryn by having you tell us something about you.
 What were some of the things you liked to do growing up in the Blue Ridge Mountains of Virginia?

-00:02:25 Kathyrn Pharr I guess a lot of the things I still really enjoy.
+00:02:25 Kathryn Pharr I guess a lot of the things I still really enjoy.
 I love hiking and reading and cooking and love cooking recipes from all over the world, but particularly some of the ones I grew up with in the American South.
 One of the other things about growing up there though, is that when I left for college people asked me what I missed.
 I should have known then, because my answer to everyone was I miss my family, I miss the mountains, I miss our water because we had really amazingly good well water.
 I probably should have figured out then that I was destined to work in water.

 00:03:09 Pam Ferris-Olson Very interesting.
 So how did you come to the conclusion that water leads to women's empowerment?

-00:03:16 Kathyrn Pharr So I was doing a lot of work that involved international travel on science policy and International Development when I was working in DC.
+00:03:16 Kathryn Pharr So I was doing a lot of work that involved international travel on science policy and International Development when I was working in DC.
 And when I came to these places, it just sort of kept coming back to me that without access to water and sanitation services, women couldn't take the first step to being empowered without access in their homes to water.
 They were spending their time or some of their time collecting water for their families, for washing and cleaning, and that was not all that was needed for empowerment, but they needed that as a foundational step.

 00:03:56 Pam Ferris-Olson So I believe when you went to college, your training was in chemistry and international relations.
 How useful were that background, that foundation in building a community of women, women that were focused on water issues.

-00:04:12 Kathyrn Pharr The reason I chose it was because of the job that I got after my summer internship after my freshman year of university.
+00:04:12 Kathryn Pharr The reason I chose it was because of the job that I got after my summer internship after my freshman year of university.
 I was summarizing different types of media related to the Manhattan Project.
 And so I was looking at books and films and articles and academic readings in all these different disciplines: science, history, English literature.
 Because the Manhattan Project was when the atomic bombs were created and then dropped in the Pacific Theater in World War II.
 And everyone it affected, all the different disciplines, all the different disciplines have a different take on it.
 And as I was reading sort of the military history versus the government academic reports, it came to me that each of the different groups related to the project had access to different information and that they could only make decisions with the information that they had.

 00:05:11 And that without access to some of that information, they're making very different decisions than perhaps they would have otherwise.
 And so I was really interested after that in becoming a bridge of one discipline to another and figuring out a way to help channel that information together.
 I saw that as being science policy and wanted to kind of bring science to policymakers.
 An example of how that plays out in water is Flint, MI, a decade ago.